EDOS: Edge Assisted Offloading System for Mobile Devices: Introduction

 \section{Introduction}

 Nowadays, mobile devices and mobile apps have been seamlessly weaved into people's daily life.
 Both hardware and software have evolved rapidly to fulfill the demands of the market.
-Although the state-of-the-art mobile device hardware is capable of supporting a large set of various applications, it is still limited compared to regular computers and servers, especially in terms of computation ability and network bandwidth.
+Although the state-of-the-art mobile device hardware is capable of supporting a large set of various applications, it is still limited compared to regular computers and servers, especially in terms of computation ability and network bandwidth when considering the computational intensive tasks in imaging~\cite{yancy9175642, yancy2021form}, financial modeling~\cite{zhu2020high, jarrow2021low, zhu2021time, zhu2020adaptive}, on-device machine learning~\cite{zhu2021news, zhu2021clustering,li2021frequentnet}.
 Mobile users, however, desire some computation-intensive applications that may not be suitable for mobile devices, e.g., popular cloud-side services like voice recognition, face recognition, and image/video rendering.
 In addition, energy consumption is another critical hurdle for some applications to deploy on mobile devices.

 Offloading is a well-accepted approach that helps overcome the resource limitation by allowing a device with resource constraints to delegate its jobs or applications to another powerful device for execution.
 The powerful device can be physically nearby or remotely connected via the Internet.
 For mobile devices, the current infrastructure and technology offer a wide range of choices as offloading targets including cloud-side servers, other nearby mobile devices, emerging edge computing devices, and even IoT devices.
 While the basic approach of offloading is straightforward, it is challenging to determine an appropriate offloading plan that involves various types of devices.